RoberAgro/primer_open_cascade/docs/open_cascade_installation.md

 			make -j$(nproc --ignore=2)

 	- You may encounter several errors during the `make` execution.
-Most of them will be because you lack some files or utilities in you computer.
+Most of them will be because you lack some files or libraries in you computer.
 If this happens, read the error message and try to look for answers in Google, you will manage to solve the errors!

 	- If `make install` fails due to lack of permissions try: